elasticio/gspreadsheets/HOW_TO_USE.md

 > The description below is based on the initial state of the Google Spreadsheet component presented here.
 Any third party modification should also be documented for the consistency.

+## Limitations

+1. Google spreadsheets discovery will only fetch first 1000 spreadsheets from your Google Drive

 ## Triggers

 ### Rows